linear-b/gitstream/docs/custom-filters-v1.md

 # Custom filters V1

-Custom filters are Javascript code snipets that will be embedded into gitStream's functionality after a review and approval proccess by our engineers
+Custom filters are JavaScript code snippets that will be embedded into gitStream's functionality after a review and approval process by our engineers.

-!!! attention
+!!!
+Attention

     :octicons-beaker-24: Coming soon

 ###  Creating filters

-Filters can have input parameters such of any type allowed in the `.cm` file. the 1st argument should be piped to the filter, and the rest of the arguments must be used as conventional function arguments.
+Filters can have input parameters of any type allowed in the `.cm` file.
+The 1st argument should be piped to the filter, and the rest of the arguments must be used as conventional function arguments.

-Filters must return a valid Javascript type (i.e Bool, Int, String, Object, etc...)
+Filters must return a valid JavaScript type (i.e. Bool, Int, String, Object, etc...)

 #### Dependencies
-!!! attention
+!!!
+Attention
     TBD

     Consult with gitStream's team if the custom filter requires any dependencies

 ### Custom filter example:
-The following example shows a filter that recieves the [pr context](context-variables.md#pr), and a commenter name as its input, returns `true` if the last [general comment](context-variables.md#generalcomment-structure)'s author equals the commenter name, and the content contains the string "foo".
-Otherwise it returns `false`.
+The following example shows a filter that receives the [pr context](context-variables.md#pr), and a commenter name as its input, and returns `true` if the last [general comment](context-variables.md#generalcomment-structure)'s author equals the commenter name, and the content contains the string "foo".
+Otherwise, it returns `false`.

 ```ts
 const myFilter = (pr_context: any, commenter: string) => {